joshuaalpuerto/mcp-agent/README.md

 ## Quick Start

+### Standalone Usage

-Get started quickly with a basic example:
+Get started quickly with a basic example (Using as standalone):

 ```js
 import { fileURLToPath } from 'url';